dpjmullins/SQL-Queries/README.md

 customers = pd.read_csv("./Mock dataset/Customers.csv")
 ```

-### Find the average electricity usage for meters in the town of Dungarvan
+### QUERY: Find the average electricity usage for meters in the town of Dungarvan

 ```python
 ## Specify the query string